 In all systems with DHW heating and at least one heating circuit with control valve, DHW heating can be given priority by applying set-back operation.
-With the setting CO4 -> F08 - 1, the charging temperature can be monitored in the DHW circuit.
-In systems without the sensor VFx in the DHW circuit (e.g. Anl 4.5, 11.0, 12.0, 13.0, 21.0), the temperature directly at the storage sensor SF1 is monitored.
-If system deviations still occur after the time for Activate priority in case of deviation has elapsed, the set point of the heating circuit or supplementary heating circuit - with several possibilities RK3/Y3 - is set to reduced operation.
+With the setting CO4 -> F08 - 1, the temperature at the sensor VFx in the DHW circuit can be monitored.
+In systems without the sensor VFx in the DHW circuit (e.a.
+Ani 4.5, Ani 11.0), the temperature directly at the storage sensor SF1 is monitored.
+If system deviations occur after the time for Activate priority in case of deviation has elapsed, set-back or reduced operation is activated for the heating circuit with the control valve (for heating circuit RK2 in systems Anl 10.1 to 10.3).